open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `v1.9.x`, and click the "Run workflow" button below that.
 * This workflow will publish the artifacts to maven central and will publish a GitHub release with release notes based on the change log.
 * Lastly, if there were any change log updates in the release branch that need to be merged back to main, the workflow will create a pull request if the updates can be cleanly applied, or it will fail this last step if the updates cannot be cleanly applied.
 ```

 ### Workflows that generate pull requests

-Since you can't push directly to `main` or to release branches from workflows due to branch protections,
+Since you can't push directly to `main` or to release branches from workflows (due to branch protections),
 the next best thing is to generate a pull request from the workflow and use a bot which has signed the CLA as commit author.

 This is what we use in the OpenTelemetry Java repositories: